 - Eastern University reserves the right to change fee and tuition charges for off-campus study.
-Beginning Fall 2012 billing policies will change. - A student may not use Eastern University funds for programs of less than 12 credits during the regular semester. - A student may not use Eastern University funds for programs of study during the summer. - A student may not use Eastern University funds for an Eastern sponsored travel course outside the regular semester. - A student may not use Eastern University funds for a program taken while withdrawn from Eastern. - Federal and state funded financial assistance is available for off-campus programs and courses, provided that Eastern grants full credit toward the degree program, and provided that the student meets student financial aid eligibility criteria, as determined by filing the FAFSA and making Satisfactory Academic Progress. - Payment of Charges Students who attend off-campus programs must make satisfactory payment arrangements with the Director of Student Accounts at least 90 days prior to the start of the off-campus program.
+Beginning Fall 2013, charges include the higher of Eastern University's semester tuition or the program's tuition. - A student may not use Eastern University funds for programs of less than 12 credits during the regular semester. - A student may not use Eastern University funds for programs of study during the summer. - A student may not use Eastern University funds for an Eastern sponsored travel course outside the regular semester. - A student may not use Eastern University funds for a program taken while withdrawn from Eastern. - Federal and state funded financial assistance is available for off-campus programs and courses, provided that Eastern grants full credit toward the degree program, and provided that the student meets student financial aid eligibility criteria, as determined by filing the FAFSA and making Satisfactory Academic Progress. - Payment of Charges Students who attend off-campus programs must make satisfactory payment arrangements with the Director of Student Accounts at least 90 days prior to the start of the off-campus program.
 An administrative fee for off-campus studies is charged for all off-campus programs.